awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 + Applies mandatory guardrails to the account by means of the SCPs that apply to the selected OU as a whole\.
 + Adds the AWS Config rules that apply the AWS Control Tower preventive guardrails to the account\.

+**Note**
+Before enrolling, check that the existing account is not using the AWS default VPC\.
+AWS Control Tower removes the AWS default VPC and creates a new one\.

 **Recommended: You can set up a two\-step approach to account enrollment**
 + First, use an AWS Config *conformance pack* to evaluate how your accounts may be affected by some AWS Control Tower guardrails\.
 To determine how enrollment into AWS Control Tower may affect your accounts, see [AWS Control Tower Detective Guardrails as an AWS Config Conformance Pack](http://aws.amazon.com/blogs/mt/aws-control-tower-detective-guardrails-as-an-aws-config-conformance-pack)\.
 + Next, you may wish to enroll the account\.
 If the compliance results are satisfactory, the migration path is easier because you can enroll the account without unexpected consequences\.